Polynomial-B/synth-app-frontend/README.md

 ### Build

+To keep track of the build I used [Trello](https://trello.com/b/Z5tLHQq6/synth).

 #### Backend (Day 2 - 3)

 I built the backend using Django REST Framework to create a RESTful API that utilised PostgreSQL as a database (to be deployed through Heroku) and authentication using JSON Web Tokens.
-I included three models, two of which were for immediate use, `jwt_auth` and `synth` and the third, `sequencer` for future application.
+I included three models, two of which were for immediate use, the User model `jwt_auth` and `synth`.
+The third model, `sequencer`, was included for future application.

+I used Postman to ensure that all endpoints were being accessed with the correct JSON responses.
 ###### `synths/views.py`

 ``` Python